rricharz/Tek4010/README.md

 These keys emulate the "page" key of the Tektronix 4010.
 You need to use one of these keys frequently to avoid to get a mess on the screen, as on a real Tektronix 4010.

+**Login into the system running simh (same or different Raspberry Pi)**

+This makes sense, if you have set up a virtual DZ11 for multiple user login, opening a telnet port at a port.
+On the PiDP11 using 2.11 BSD, the distribution software has already set up port 4000 for 8 multiuser terminals.
+First, you need to install and test telnet (2.11 BSD needs to be up and running in multiuser mode):

+	sudo apt-get install telnet
+	telnet raspi_hostname 4000

+or

+	telnet localhost 4000

+where "raspi_hostname" is the hostname of your system running simh.
+If you are using telnet and tek4010 on the same system as the system running simh, use "localhost" instead of "raspi_hostname".
+You can even use VNC viewer on your laptop in this case, instead of an attached keyboard and mouse.

+Once this works, you can start tek4010 as follows:

+	tek4010 raspi_hostname 4000

+or

+	tek4010 localhost 4000

-**Login into PiDP11 running on the same Raspberry Pi**
+**Login into PiDP11 running on the same Raspberry Pi, using the console**

-This is work in progress, but works amazingly well already.
-It is running with a screen and keyboard attached to the Raspberry Pi, or almost equally well using VNC viewer from a laptop!

-Expect a bit of slow down from time to time.
-In my test version the PiDP11 software and the tek4010 software are using all 4 cores of the Raspberry Pi 3B+ running at up to 60% CPU usage!
-It's amazing how powerful the Raspberry Pi 3B+ is!
+This is the least preferred setup, only to be used if you cannot use one of the setups above.
 You cannot use the tek4010 emulator running screens, as it is done in the standard setup of the PiDP using the console, because screens filters the output stream of simh and is therefore unsuitable for graphics terminals such as the tek4010 emulator.
 If you don't want to change the standard setup, use control-e to stop simh, and then "exit" to quit simh.